 10. Jump into a cart at the Seven Dwarfs Mine Train attraction.

 Have you ever wondered how splendid the Seven Dwarfs’ mine really is?
 Have you ever wanted to see the Evil Queen-turned-Old Hag who poisoned Snow White?
 And wouldn’t it be great to see the cottage where the Seven Dwarfs live?
 Disney Imagineers apparently thought so too and created the Seven Dwarfs Mine Train attraction at Magic Kingdom.
 You and yours can board a swaying mine cart that speeds across the mountainside before slowing down to enter the Seven Dwarfs’ mine.
 See Doc, Sleepy, Bashful, Happy, Grumpy, Sneezy and Dopey dig, dig, digging where a million diamonds shine.
 State-of-the-art variable speed ride technology means your mine cart not only sways from side to side, but it also speeds up outside the mine and slows down inside the mine so you can take in all the beauty of the gems.
-This attraction opened in May of 2014 and still has long queues and difficult-to-score FastPasses at times.
+This attraction opened in May of 2014 and still has one of the longest waits at Magic Kingdom.

 9. Become a Na’vi Warrior at Avatar: Flight of Passage.

 In May of 2017, the World of Avatar made its dazzling debut at Disney’s Animal Kingdom and it has been wowing Guests of all ages ever since!
 Stop in for a bite at Satu’li Canteen and then experience one of the most state-of-the-art attractions in the world!
 Avatar: Flight of Passage inside the World of Pandora.
 Climb on the back of a mountain banshee and test your skill.
 Do you have what it takes to become a Na’vi warrior?

 8. Experience Star Wars: Galaxy’s Edge